-While our paper will be relevant to most such cases, for the sake of a common concrete anchor we shall often use the illustration of land reform in our subsequent exposition.
-Producers use as inputs one private good (say, land) and one collective good (say, irrigation water) to produce a private good (say, rice).
+While our framework will be relevant to the examples mentioned above, for the sake of a concrete benchmark we will take the example of a collective action problem in agriculture.
+There is inequality in the distribution of endowment of a private input (land).
+Producers use this private input and a collective good (say, irrigation water) to produce a private good (say, rice).
 The private and collective inputs are complements in the production function.
-This collective good may be a public good (with positive externalities) like a public irrigation canal, or a common property resource (henceforth, CPR), like a community pond or forest, with negative externalities.
+Water use by one farmer creates a negative externality by making less available for others (like in a CPR) but effort toward maintenance generates positive externalities (as in a public good).